moq-wg/moq-transport/draft-ietf-moq-transport.md

 shares the same Subscribe ID as an already-sent Subscribe.
-A publisher receiving a Joining Fetch should use properties of the associated Subscribe to determine the Track Namespace, Track, StartGroup, StartObject, EndGroup, and EndObject for the Joining Fetch such that it is contiguous with the associated Subscribe and begins Previous Group Count prior.
+A publisher receiving a Joining Fetch should use properties of the associated Subscribe to determine the Track Namespace, Track, StartGroup, StartObject, EndGroup, and EndObject for the Joining Fetch such that it is contiguous with the associated Subscribe and begins Preceding Group Offset prior.

 A Fetch Type other than the above MUST be treated as an error.